kiankaas/personal-soccer-stats-analysis/README.md

 - **Identify trends in my individual goal-scoring and contribution patterns** to assess how my performance has evolved over time.
 - **Evaluate my team's overall attacking performance and goal distribution** to understand how our offensive and defensive output has varied across seasons.
 - **Investigate factors such as weather conditions and competition level** to uncover potential influences on performance and consistency.

+Understanding these patterns can provide valuable insights to improve my performance and inform my team’s tactical approach.

 ## The Data
 Raw Dataset: [raw_stats.csv](https://github.com/kiankaas/my-soccer-stats/blob/main/raw_stats.csv) <br/>